dynatrace-perfclinics/dynatrace-getting-started/how-to-diagnostics/how-to-analyze-dora.md

 # How to do DORA Analysis with Dynatrace

 This notebook provides best practices on using Dynatrace to monitor some of the DORA metrics.

+**SDLC Events Are Coming**: Be aware the Dynatrace is currentely working on SDLC (Software Delivery Lifecycle Events) that will replace some of the best practices highlighted in this guide.
+We will update this guide as SDLC Events expand their use cases.
+To learn more about SDLC Events please go here: [Ingest SDLC Events into Dynatrace](https://docs.dynatrace.com/docs/deliver/sdlc-events)

 **Got questions or feedback?**: [devrel@dynatrace.com](mailto:devrel@dynatrace.com?subject=Feedback%20on%20DORA)